IssacRunmin/WatchOut/Readme.md

 ### main1: AndroidStepEvaluation

 The file 'Matlab/AndroidStepEvaluate201806071108_Orm201807291429.m' is the main code of detection, which reads the text file in 'Matlab/MobilePhoneSensor/{PhoneType}/{User}' directory that the user collected in Actual street.
-It needs classifier generated in [**Train**](#Train) and saves the result in *ResultPath*.
+It needs a classifier generated in [**Train**](#Train) and saves the result in *ResultPath*.
 It's subsidiary files are:

 - GenerateGroundTruth_Orm201807272112.m
 - getEntropy.m

 ### main2: LookUp_Evaluation

-The file 'Matlab/LookUp_Evaluation_Orm20180727.m' is the main code for processing **foot mounted** data the user collected in Actual street.
-It read the file in the same directory as **main1** and process it and the algorithm refers to LookUp ([Lookup: Enabling Pedestrian Safety Services via Shoe Sensing⬀](https://dl.acm.org/doi/abs/10.1145/2742647.2742669)).
+The file 'Matlab/LookUp_Evaluation_Orm20180727.m' is the main code for processing **foot mounted** data the user collected in the actual street.
+It read the file in the same directory as **main1** and processes it and the algorithm refers to LookUp ([Lookup: Enabling Pedestrian Safety Services via Shoe Sensing⬀](https://dl.acm.org/doi/abs/10.1145/2742647.2742669)).
 The variable *EntranceDis* store the result of it.
 It's subsidiary files are:

 - GenerateGroundTruth_Orm201807272112.m
 - IMU.m